-Current land process, watershed, ecosystem, and regional to global earth system models inadequately represent the structure and function of key environmental and ecological processes that span the continuum from the bedrock, through the soil and vegetation, and to the atmospheric interface.
-These processes (e.g., soil biogeochemical reactions, plantrhizosphere interactions, reactive flow and transport, microbe-mineral interactions, vegetative change, etc.), are due to the many types of interfaces and interactions between the various physical, chemical and biological components of the land and vegetative surface, watershed systems, coastal zones, and the subsurface environment.
-The inadequate representation of the functioning of ecosystems, from the terrestrial surface through the subsurface environment, and especially the biogeochemical processes and hydrologic interactions that occur within them, represents a major roadblock in our ability to predictively understand the Earth and environmental systems.
-Improving our representation of the complex Earth system requires a better understanding of terrestrial ecosystem and/or subsurface processes that can affect the cycling and transport of water, elements (including carbon), nutrients, DOE-relevant contaminants, and other constituents from process-level observational, ecosystem and hydrobiogeochemical research.
-Candidates for this topic are required to delineate an integrative, hypothesis-driven approach and clearly describe the existing needs in state-of-theart models through terrestrial ecosystem and subsurface biogeochemical process research projects that will inform land process, watershed, reactive transport, and ecosystem models, and aligns with the scope and focus of the DOE Terrestrial Ecosystem Science and/or Subsurface Biogeochemical Research programs.
-Developing a workforce with experience in innovative, experimental approaches in ecological process science and watershed systems science will enable DOE to make significant advances in the high resolution predictive understanding of the Earth and environmental system and to foster innovative research.
+Current models inadequately represent the structure and function of key ecological and hydrobiogeochemical processes of the terrestrial environment.
+These processes (e.g., nutrient/elemental reactions and cycling, plant-rhizosphere interactions, reactive flow and transport, microbe-mineral interactions, vegetative change, etc.) occur within ecosystems, watersheds, and subsurface systems, spanning a continuum from the bedrock, through the soil and vegetation, and to the atmosphere, and are the product of interactions among the various physical, chemical, and biological components of the Earth system.
+The inadequate representation of the functioning of ecosystems, watersheds, and subsurface systems, and especially the biogeochemical processes and hydrologic interactions that occur both within them and at their interfaces, represents a major roadblock to predictively understand Earth and environmental systems.
+Improving the representation of the complex Earth system requires advancing and integrating better understanding of ecological and hydro-biogeochemical processes that can affect the cycling and transport of water, elements, nutrients, and other constituents within the terrestrial system.
+Proposals to this topic are required to delineate integrative, hypothesis-driven research that clearly identifies and advances existing needs in state-of-the-art models to better inform representation of the terrestrial system, including landscape and vegetation dynamics, ecosystem processes, watershed hydro-biogeochemistry, nutrient/elemental cycling, reactive transport, rhizosphere processes, and microbial processes in soils, sediments and groundwater.
+Proposed research must also align with the scope and focus of the DOE Terrestrial Ecosystem Science and/or Subsurface Biogeochemical Research programs.
+Developing a workforce with experience in innovative approaches in ecological, watershed, and subsurface process and systems science research and modeling will enable DOE to foster innovative research and make significant advances in the high-resolution predictive understanding of Earth and environmental systems.